HumanCellAtlas/dcp-community/charters/QueryService/charter.md

 * UX Research and Feedback
     * UX validation of API and query language with [tertiary portal](https://www.humancellatlas.org/data-sharing) community
     * Provide feedback to DCP about public API suitability in building layered services (e.g. can a new Query microservice be built using only public DSS API?)
+    * Provide feedback to the metadata group on schema changes that could support intuitive queries of the metadata

 ## Out-of-scope
 * Search user interface, search app and/or tertiary portal work